 Towel/Rag: Being tidy is important for every step in coffee production, but perhaps nowhere more so than around the steam wand.
 Without care after every use your steam wand will become a home for built-up, baked-on, difficult to clean milk residue.
 Do yourself (and your guests) a favor and keep old, dried up milk solids from ending up in your exquisitely executed cappuccino by keeping a damp, clean rag on hand.

 Milk: If you’re a dairy drinker, most professionals swear by whole milk for steaming; the proportion of fats, sugars, and proteins makes for what seems to be the easiest combo for producing delicious milk.
 If you’re a milk-alternative person, the options are getting better and better all the time with the roll-out of several “barista series” versions of all sorts of alternatives like soy, almond, and (my personal favorite) oat.
+Check out our comparison of alternative milks.

 How to Steam Milk